Embracing the blessing of the Lord

 This may seem to go without saying.
 Yet God didn’t go without saying it.
 Rather, he emphasized it:

-Originally, the priests were supposed to speak this blessing.
-As a result, it has been called the Aaronic blessing.
+Because Aaron and his sons originally spoke this blessing, it has been called the Aaronic blessing.
 Yet it’s more than that.

 God commanded the blessing.
 He dictated the wording of it.
 And the blessing itself makes clear: This is the Lord’s Blessing.
 It is from him and through him and to him.